Biden looks to galvanize COVID-19 fight, vaccinations as he takes office | Politics

 Biden looks to galvanize COVID-19 fight, vaccinations as he takes office

-President Joe Biden will attempt to jump-start the federal government's response to the coronavirus pandemic with a string of immediate executive orders on Wednesday after his inauguration to lead a country reeling from its worst public health crisis in more than a century.
-Biden takes office a day after the United States marked 400,000 deaths from COVID-19 since the pandemic broke out last March while vaccination programs have lagged far behind the target of 20 million Americans inoculated by the end of 2020.
+President Joe Biden attempted to jump-start the U.S. government's response to the coronavirus pandemic on Wednesday, signing a string of executive orders intended to lead a country reeling from its worst public health crisis in more than a century.
+Biden takes office a day after the United States marked a total of 400,000 deaths from COVID-19 since the pandemic began spreading widely last March.
+Vaccination programs have lagged far behind the target of 20 million Americans inoculated by the end of 2020.
 "We're entering what may be the toughest and deadliest period of the virus and must set aside politics and finally face this pandemic as one nation," Biden, a 78-year-old Democrat, said in his inauguration speech.

-The president will also establish a new White House office to coordinate coronavirus response.
-And he will halt the withdrawal of the United States from the World Health Organization, a process initiated by former President Donald Trump.
-The Biden administration also intends to join the COVAX alliance, an initiative led by the World Health Organization and two other groups that seeks to secure fair access to COVID-19 vaccines for poor countries.
+The Biden administration also intends to join the COVAX alliance, an initiative led by the World Health Organization and two other groups that seeks to secure greater access to COVID-19 vaccines for poor countries.
+U.N.
+Secretary-General Antonio Guterres welcomed the re-engagement of the United States with WHO, said U.N. spokesman Stephane Dujarric, adding it was "absolutely critical" for a better coordinated global response against COVID-19.

+"With vaccines being a critical tool in the battle against COVID-19, the United States joining and supporting the COVAX facility will give momentum to efforts to ensure equitable access to vaccines for all countries," Dujarric said.
+FACE MASK DEBATE

-Biden's first moves are intended to mark a sharp change from the Trump administration's pandemic response, which critics say was ineffectual and uncoordinated.
-After taking the oath of office at a scaled back inauguration ceremony, he conducted a silent prayer for the Americans who have perished in the pandemic.
-Biden was also poised to nominate an acting U.S. surgeon general as soon as Wednesday, a person familiar with the decision told MSNBC, following the resignation of Trump appointee Jerome Adams.
+Biden's first moves are intended to mark a sharp change from the Trump administration's pandemic response, which critics called ineffectual and uncoordinated.
+After taking the oath of office at a scaled-back inauguration ceremony, Biden conducted a silent prayer for the Americans who have perished in the pandemic.
+Biden was also poised to nominate an acting U.S. surgeon general as soon as Wednesday, MSNBC reported, following the resignation of Trump appointee Jerome Adams.

-Biden's executive actions, particularly the mask mandate, are intended to set an example for state and local officials to rein in the virus, which has strained hospitals.
+Biden's executive actions, particularly the mask mandate, are also intended to set an example for state and local officials as they try to rein in the virus.
 Lockdown orders and business closures imposed by political leaders have thrown millions of Americans out of work and hobbled the U.S. economy.
 The federal mask mandate plan drew praise from the nation's top business lobby on Wednesday, with U.S. Chamber of Commerce President Suzanne Clark calling it "a smart and practical approach."

 Scientists and public health experts have said face masks can help prevent the spread of the highly contagious virus, but face coverings have become a flashpoint in American life reflecting the nation's larger political divide.
-Trump, who contracted COVID-19 last autumn, had eschewed their use and held crowded, largely maskless campaign rallies.
+Trump, who contracted COVID-19 last autumn, rejected calls for a national mask mandate and held largely maskless campaign rallies.
 Biden's campaign initially stuck to virtual events before expanding to other masked and socially distant gatherings.

 There were few face masks as Trump departed Washington on Wednesday morning.
 Speaking at Joint Base Andrews in Maryland, Trump painted his administration as a victim of the virus.
 "We got hit.
 Nobody blames us for that.
 The whole world got it," he said of the pandemic's toll on the economy.
 He later touted the development of a vaccine as a "miracle" before paying his respects to people and families impacted by the virus.